chan2will/sdc-wiki/Deploying-a-production-release.md

 ```
 2. Go to jenkins => `prod-deploy vulcan`
 3. `Build with parameters` and paste SHA
+4. Get `RELEASE_VERSION` value from Jira's 'Release' page
-4. If there are ad-hoc scripts to run, or fixtures that have been updated, run pyrunner:
+5. If there are ad-hoc scripts to run, or fixtures that have been updated, run pyrunner:
     a.
 Go to jenkins => `prod-pyrunner`
     b. `Build with parameters` and paste SHA
-    c.
-Get `RELEASE_VERSION` value from Jira's 'Release' page
-5. Monitor the progress on jenkins.
+6. Monitor the progress on jenkins.
 On successful deployment, a slack message will be posted to #kamino.

 #### Bookkeeping